alloy/art.c/README.md

 # art.c

-Activity in the Artsy universe observed through audible means in the C major scale and implemented in the C programming language–using the Ruby runtime for no reason other than sentiment about Artsy’s platform origins.
+Activity in the Artsy universe observed through audible means in the C major scale and implemented in the C programming language using the Ruby runtime API.

+## Why?

+This is my entry for the 2019 edition of the Artsy Salon, an annual art exhibition in which Artsy employees show-case their work.

+Artsy historically uses a lot of Ruby and so using it here is solely out of sentiment about Artsy’s platform origins and as a tribute to my life-long love for Ruby.
+It doesn't need to make sense, this is an art piece after all.

+Finally, both as an homage and inspiration, I tried to use “What would [_why] do?” as a guiding principle.

+## How?

 All of Artsy’s analytics events go through segment.com, which in turn sends those aggregated events to the HTTP server in this project so it can turn those events into an audible representation.

-This is my entry for the 2019 edition of the Artsy Salon, an annual art exhibition in which Artsy employees show-case their work.
+The HTTP server is a plain Ruby Rack app, except using the C Ruby API, and the sound is produced using a [CoreAudio] and [CoreMIDI] stack that runs in a [Grand Central Dispatch][gcd] background thread to which the app enqueues notes to play based on the type of event that occurred.

 # Installation